Turning a 100-Year-Old Cabinet Into a Bedroom Built-in

 100-year-old cabinet DIY

-To finish the back and give it a clean, finished look, we added a beadboard panel, which gave the piece even more charm and helped it blend seamlessly with the cottage style of the home.
+To finish the back, we added a beadboard panel.
+It gave the piece a clean edge and helped it blend with the home’s cottage style.

 before picture of our 1920 bedroom

-When we first moved in, this beautiful cabinet didn’t have a permanent place yet.
-At the time, our bedroom had a walk-in closet where the cabinet now sits, so a built-in wasn’t even on the radar.
+When we first moved in, the cabinet didn’t have a permanent place.
+Our bedroom had a walk-in closet where the cabinet now sits, so a built-in wasn’t even on the radar.

 But that changed.

-During the first phase of our home renovation, we reworked the layout by creating a hallway that connected the bedroom to the bathroom.
-As part of that project, we shifted the closet entry, which opened up new possibilities for the bedroom wall.
+During the first phase of our home renovation, we reworked the layout by adding a hallway that connected the bedroom to the bathroom.
+Shifting the closet entry opened up new possibilities for the bedroom wall.
+Still, it took several more years and a few more renovation phases before everything finally clicked.

 bathroom and bedroom renovations

-We decided to install a bathtub on the opposite side of the bedroom wall—the one that used to house the closet.
-That gave us the perfect opportunity to recess the cabinet into the wall by pushing the wall slightly into the bathroom, giving this piece a permanent home.
+We decided to install a bathtub on the opposite side of the bedroom wall, the one that used to house the closet.
+That gave us the chance to recess the cabinet into the wall by pushing the wall slightly into the bathroom.

-Once the space was framed out, we set the cabinet in place and secured it to the studs, essentially making it part of the architecture.
-To finish the look, we trimmed out the gap with 1″x 4″ pine boards for a seamless, built-in appearance.
+Once the space was framed out, we set the cabinet in place and secured it to the studs, making it part of the architecture.
+To finish, we trimmed out the gap with 1×4 pine boards so it reads as a true built-in rather than a piece pushed against the wall.

 100-year-old cabinet built-in being put in

-Then came a fresh coat of paint, a little gentle distressing for that lived-in charm, and a pair of glass doors to finish it off.
+Then came a fresh coat of paint, a little gentle distressing so the new finish didn’t look too new, and a pair of glass doors to finish it off.

-What started as a loose idea turned into one of our most meaningful DIYs, and it fit like it was always meant to be there.
+What started as a loose idea turned into one of our most meaningful DIYs.

-Our bedroom is small—really small.
+Our bedroom is small.
+Really small.
 With a king-sized bed and one nightstand squeezed in, there’s not much room left to work with.
-That’s why this built-in became such an important part of the room.
-It gave us much-needed storage and a chance to showcase something beautiful and meaningful.
+That’s why this built-in matters so much.
+It gave us the storage we badly needed and a place to display the things we love.

-Now, this 100-year-old cabinet acts as both a dresser and a display space.
-I use it to store everyday essentials and to style with seasonal décor, photos, and favorite little treasures throughout the year.
+Now the cabinet works as both a dresser and a display space.
+I use it to store everyday essentials and to style with seasonal decor, photos, and favorite little treasures throughout the year.

-I love that it’s no longer just an antique piece sitting against a wall—it’s truly part of the room, part of the house, and part of us.
+She’s no longer just an antique piece sitting against a wall.
+She’s part of the room, part of the house, and part of us.

 This project wasn’t just about storage or style.
-It was about preserving a piece of our home’s history and making it shine in a new way.
-And honestly?
+It was about keeping a piece of the cottage’s history in daily use, where it belongs.
 It’s one of my favorite transformations we’ve ever done.

-If you’ve ever wondered how to make an old piece work in a modern space, I hope this gave you some inspiration.
-And if you’ve got a special heirloom or vintage treasure waiting for its next chapter, maybe now’s the time to start imagining where it belongs.
+If you’ve got a special heirloom or vintage treasure waiting for its next chapter, maybe now’s the time to start imagining where it belongs.

 Until next time,